-The Executor of your Will is the person appointed by you who becomes responsible in carrying out the terms of your Will and your wishes.
+The Executor of your Will is the person appointed by you who becomes responsible for carrying out the terms of your Will and your wishes.
 Choosing who to appoint as your Executor is not an easy task.

 The duties of an Executor can be time-consuming and at times confusing.
-This is especially true for family members who are grieving over the loss of a family member and now they also have to act as the Executor of their estate.
+This is especially true for family members who are grieving over the loss of a family member and now have to act as the Executor of their estate.

 Here we will list some of the duties an Executor may have:

 Possible Duties of an Executor

 - Obtain the death certificate